-- Chest pain (angina), pressure or tightness in the chest
+- Pain, pressure or tightness in the chest (angina).

-- Fainting (temporary loss of consciousness caused by a fall in blood pressure), referred as “syncope”
+- Temporary loss of consciousness caused as a result of sudden drop in blood pressure, referred as “syncope” or fainting.

-- Reduction in activity level or reduced ability to perform normal activities which require only mild effort
+- Decreasing levels of activity or decreased ability to perform normal activities necessitating only mild efforts (fatigue)

 - Tiredness upon effort